-Governor’s wife presents N12m foodstuff to women in Daura - Nigeria Today
+Governor’s Wife Presents N12m Foodstuff To Women In Daura - Nigeria Today

 According to her, the target is to support up to 3,000 indigent women in the area with food.

-The local councils in the zone comprise of Daura, Sandamu, Baure, Mai’adua, Kusada, Kankiya, Ingawa, Mashi, Mani, Dutsi, Zango and Bindawa.
+The News Agency of Nigeria [NAN] reports that local councils in the zone comprise of Daura, Sandamu, Baure, Mai’adua, Kusada, Kankiya, Ingawa, Mashi, Mani, Dutsi, Zango and Bindawa.

 In her remarks, the state APC Women Leader, Safiya Daura, who was mandated to supervise the distribution, pledged to ensure fairness in carrying out the exercise.

-The post Governor’s wife presents N12m foodstuff to women in Daura appeared first on Vanguard News.
+The post Governor’s Wife Presents N12m Foodstuff To Women In Daura appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share